 Nectar’s all-foam design is dropped off at your door compressed into a box.

-The removable cover is a breathable long-staple cotton blended with Tencel, designed for eco-friendly durability, and the fabric is quilted to a layer of gel memory materials for added comfort.
-Altogether, the mattress stands 11 inches tall.
+The cover is breathable poly-blend material that is quilted to a layer of gel memory materials for added comfort.
+Altogether, the mattress stands 12 inches tall.

-- The top layer is a 3-inch layer of the company’s proprietary LushFoam™, memory materials that contour to your shape and are infused with gel to enhance temperature regulation.
+- The top layer is a 2-inch layer of memory materials that contour to your shape and are infused with gel to enhance temperature regulation.

-- The second layer is Adaptive Hi Core Memory Foam.
-This quick-responding 1.5-inch layer is slightly firmer and provides transitional support.
+- The second layer is a soft, premium foam.
+This quick-responding 3-inch layer is slightly firmer and provides transitional support.

-- The third layer is a 5.5-inch thick layer that the company calls its High Vegetable Base Super Core that provides the bed’s shape and support.
+- The third layer is a 7-inch thick standard conventional foam that provides the bed’s shape and support.

 Layla is a 10-inch memory bed that is also delivered to your door rolled into a box.